Course Outline

 1

-Present your emerging framework of practice utilising Implicate Method theory discussing values and principles and how these resonate with or diverge from MSWQ program values and Social Work values and principles
+Using effective oral skills, present your emerging framework of practice utilising Implicate Method theory discussing values and principles and how these resonate with or diverge from MSWQ program values and Social Work values and principles.

 2